FamilySearch/GEDCOM/specification/gedcom-3-structures-3-meaning.md

 #### `STAT` (Status) `g7:ord-STAT`

-An enumerated value from set `g7:enumset-ord-STAT` assessing of the state or condition of an ordinance.
+An enumerated value from set `g7:enumset-ord-STAT` assessing the state or condition of an ordinance.

 #### `STAT` (Status) `g7:FAMC-STAT`

-An enumerated value from set `g7:enumset-FAMC-STAT` assessing of the state or condition of a researcher's belief in a family connection.
+An enumerated value from set `g7:enumset-FAMC-STAT` assessing the state or condition of a researcher's belief in a family connection.

 #### `SUBM` (Submitter) `g7:SUBM`